valfragier16/Train-Schedule/README.md

  GW Homework #7

 Overview
 In this assignment, the objective was to create a train schedule application that incorporates Firebase to host arrival and departure data.
-The use rshould be able to submit the following: Train name, destination, first train time (in military time) and frequency (in minutes).
+The user should be able to submit the following: Train name, destination, first train time (in military time) and frequency (in minutes).
 My app retrieves and manipulates the data with Moment.js.
 This website provides up-to-date information and the current time.

 Requirements
 App must suit these basic specs: